 Air pollution is a challenge for the entire planet.
-The ABB FIA Formula E Championship brings closely-contested racing to the city streets of the world in our Race for Clean Air which aims to help combat air pollution and climate change through the promotion and adoption of more sustainable mobility.
+The ABB FIA Formula E World Championship brings closely-contested racing to the city streets of the world in our Race for Clean Air which aims to help combat air pollution and climate change through the promotion and adoption of more sustainable mobility.
 Mapping out pollution across the globe is one positive step we can make towards making air quality more transparent for everyone.

 By using the Plume Air Quality Index (AQI) the interactive map gives you an instant overview of the air quality that you're breathing, just like how temperature might give you an indication of the weather.